Anbarryprojects/fastapi-babel/README.md

 Please adhere to the project's `code of conduct`.

-## Feedback

-If you have any feedback, please reach out to us at parsapourmohammad@gmail.com

-## Support
+## Feedback And Support

-For support, email parsapourmohammad1999@gmail.com.
+Please open an issue and follow the template, so the community can help you.